jguecaimburu/caf-project/README.md

 - rotate
   - **endRotation**: Total rotation applied to the object after the scrolling range, measured in deg.
 - classChange
   - **classIn**: Inside the range, the object gets added this class.
-The class hold the styles and animations in the CSS file.
+The class holds the styles and animations in the CSS file.
   - **classOut**: Outside the range, the classIn is removed and this is added.
 It is recommended to add this class to the object in the HTML if the object is outside of the range at the initial load of the page and need to have this style.